CorruptData404/Moody-Ghasts/README.md

   * Converts water sources to frosted ice (when adjacent to air or non-source water)
   * Transforms lava into obsidian and cobblestone
   * Creates snow layers on blocks
+  * Turns cauldrons filled with water into powdered snow
   * Extinguishes fires

+## New Cookies

+A new use for an underwhelming food!
+Craft regular cookies into the frosted or spicy variants to affect your ghasts mood!

+Players can also consume them, they give the same hunger as regular cookies but come with a 50/50 chance for a positive or negative effect!

+### Spicy Cookie
+Upon feeding upsets the ghast.

+When eaten by a player they will either gain fire resistance for 15 seconds or be set on fire.

+### Frosted Cookie
+Upon feeding calms the ghast.

+When consumed by a player will either gain speed for 15 seconds or take freezing damage.

 ## Configuration
 This mod is highly data-driven and can be configured entirely through datapacks.
 No code required for most customization.